HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: On the Robustness of HUMORCHAIN

 \section{On the Robustness of HUMORCHAIN}

 Although the multi-stage architecture of HUMORCHAIN can in principle propagate early misjudgments to downstream stages, we argue that such structural error accumulation is, to a large extent, controllable and acceptable within our framework.
 In practice, many failure cases originate from images that are inherently ambiguous, for which multiple, equally plausible interpretations exist.
 To handle these cases, HUMORCHAIN does not strictly adhere to a single deterministic reasoning pipeline.
 Instead, it leverages the fine-tuned humor discriminator to evaluate the generated image--caption pairs; when a caption is predicted as non-humorous, the system rolls back to the intermediate decision stage, revisits the choice of reasoning path, and regenerates captions along an alternative route.
 This iterative ``Generate--Evaluate--Revise'' loop effectively serves as a form of structural regularization: it enables the model to escape locally inconsistent reasoning trajectories and reduces the impact of early-stage errors on the final output.
 Although this mechanism does not completely eliminate all forms of error propagation, our experimental results indicate that, in the context of humorous image captioning, it substantially alleviates the practical consequences of structural error accumulation.
+We further verified the framework’s robustness with two experiments (n=100 each).
+First, paraphrased prompts without the discriminator yield win rates of 0.725 (vs. A) and 0.475 (vs. J), confirming prompt stability.
+Second, on Qwen3-VL-235B-A22B-Instruct \cite{bai2025qwen3vltechnicalreport}, J outperforms A with a 0.74 win rate, validating our backbone-agnostic design.